 - This includes most issues related to heating, leaky roofs, structural problems, big plumbing problems, electrical wiring, broken appliances, and pest infestations.
 Laws vary depending on the city, county or state you live in.
 You can learn specifics by reading your lease, Roost’s Renters Rights section, and contacting your local housing authority or tenants union.

 - Your landlord isn’t typically responsible for fixing minor problems — ones that are deemed a pain and inconvenient but not necessarily making your place uninhabitable.
 Examples include old paint, worn carpet, torn window screens, and dripping faucets.
 This doesn’t mean you can’t request repairs for minor problems, but the responsibility of who does it is less clear.
 That said, if the cosmetic problem could also cause liability to another human or greater damage to the property — like someone tripping over the carpet snag or the pipe leak causing water damage, your repairs will most likely get made.

 What to do if something in your apartment breaks?

 It’s important that you jump on this and do it right away.
-Make sure to send your request by email, even if it’s a follow up to your in-person or phone call conversation.
+Make sure to send your request through your maintenance request system.
+If you do not have one, send an email.
+Also, if your repair requires immediate help then follow-up in-person or with a phone call conversation.
 Include details so that your landlord has enough information to identify the right person to fix the problem.
-If your apartment community has an online request process or requires you to fill out a form, keep a copy of the completed form in case your need it later.
+Keep a copy of your form/request and email for your records — in case your need it later.